 Northern New Jersey, specifically Sussex County, may not have the large cities and shopping centers to the east of the county, nor does it have the lure of the seaside to the south.
 What Northern NJ does have, however, is hidden gems of places that most people have never heard of.
 Many of these places are true gems, each unique and well worth a look.
 Exploring Northern New Jersey can be extraordinarily fun to explore for this reason alone, stopping into to these small places, only to be surprised at what they contain.
 Northern New Jersey is a place full of history, and plenty of that history bleeds through to today.
 One of the more prominent locations can be found in Ogdensburg.
-The Sterling Hill Mining Museum is a great place to visit on a weekend, or whenever you happen to have the time and inclination.
+The Sterling Hill Mining Museum is a great place to visit on a weekend.

 The Sterling Hill Zinc Mine was closed due to economic problems in 1986, and was purchased in 1988 by the Hauck families, who wanted to preserve the mine.
 In 1990, the mine was reopened as a museum to the public.
 Currently, it is the only place where you can tour a large underground mine, and one of the very few natural homes to Fluorescent Minerals, or minerals that glow under a black light.
 Soon after the purchase, the Thomas S. Warren Museum of Fluorescence was added to the museum, then, more recently, the Ellis Astronomical Observatory was added.
 All the buildings, barring the Observatory are original build from when the mine was in operation, between 1914-1930, then from 1954-1957.
 These buildings are a part of the public tour.
 Having all the building be original build makes it much easier to picture how the mine may have looked when it was still in operation.
 The mine itself runs well over a thousand feet below the surface.
 However, due to flooding, only the first thirty feet of the mine can be accessed.